 CleanShot also keeps your screenshot with higher accuracy.
 When taking a screenshot, hold down the Command key, and the screen will display two reference lines – horizontal and vertical line, which is helpful if you are doing image design.

 Set Custom Wallpaper for Screenshots & Recordings

 In CleanShot preference, we can also customize the desktop background with a nice picture or one color.
 Of course, after the screenshot or the recording is completed, everything will return back to its original state.

 We can also set the background of the window screenshot to be transparent in General to make the screenshot with the shadow effect on macOS, or hold down the Shift key when taking a screenshot.

 Screenshot preview is also very similar to macOS’s native screenshot function.
 But CleanShot displays its preview picture on the left of the screen.
 We can directly drag the preview file to the mail app, Skype, Safari, Photo Editor app, and so on.
 As well as you can choose to save/copy/delete the picture or add or annotate it.

 CleanShot’s annotation feature helps you to add the wireframe, text, mosaic, and highlight.
 It basically meets most of your needs.

 In addition to recording video, CleanShot can record the screens directly into GIF files with the original size.
 In the controller interface of CleanShot, we can also adjust the size manually and choose to record videos with sound or not.

 If you are satisfied with CleanShot, you can buy CleanShot for $19.
-It provides 30 day money-back guarantee.
-If you have subscribed to Setapp, it can be great that you can get CleanShot for free because CleanShot is one of the members of Setapp.
+It provides a 30-day money-back guarantee.
+If you have subscribed to Setapp, it can be great if you can get CleanShot for free because CleanShot is one of the members of Setapp.